Truinto/Truinto-Stacklands/README.md

 Simple Farm
 -----------
-Makes it so gardens and farms keep their crop.
+Makes it so gardens and farms keep their crop (like greenhouses).
 It will only throw out the extra crop.

+Additionally:
-Additionally; crops like apples produce apples, instead of apple trees.
+- crops like apples produce apples, instead of apple trees

-Very future proof.
-Should work forever.
-Full compatiblity with other mods.
+- foil cards stay foiled
+- greenhouse produce 3 cards, if food value is 1
+- sticks produce stick and tree